Campuses in EuropeCampuses in The AmericasCampuses in AsiaLe Cordon Bleu International

-Josh, tell me about your experience at Le Cordon Bleu New Zealand, and what is one key thing you took away from studying here?
+What was your experience like at Le Cordon Bleu New Zealand and what did you take away with you?

-What is one piece of advice would you give to students studying or looking to study at Le Cordon Bleu New Zealand?
+What advice would you give to students studying or looking to study at Le Cordon Bleu New Zealand?

-Tell me about your current role as Head Chef here at Bellamys.
+Tell us about your current role as Head Chef here at Bellamy's by Logan Brown.

-"I love the creativity aspect of my role; being able to design a whole menu, then changing it seasonally and getting to experiment with various ingredients every day is such an amazing part of the role.
-Another awesome part of my job is foraging for different ingredients.
-Every second morning we go out and collect ingredients such as sea succulents, celeries and wild porcini mushrooms from different spots all over Wellington.
-Sometimes MPs bring foreign delegates to Bellamys for lunch, so we try to incorporate a lot of native ingredients into our menu to showcase the top quality foods we have access to in New Zealand.
-Bellamys has just opened to the public which is very exciting, we have a great team behind us who share the same values we were taught at Logan Brown, like producing high-quality dishes, exceptional customer service, sustainability of produce and giving a really good overall experience to our customers."
+"I love the creative aspect of my role; being able to design a whole menu, then changing it seasonally and getting to experiment with various ingredients.
+Another awesome part of my job is foraging for different ingredients, every second morning we go out and collect ingredients such as sea succulents, celeries and wild porcini mushrooms from different spots all over Wellington.
+Sometimes MPs bring foreign delegates to Bellamy's for lunch, so we try to incorporate a lot of native ingredients into our menu to showcase the top quality foods we have access to in New Zealand.
+We have a great team behind us who share the same values we were taught at Logan Brown, like producing high-quality dishes, exceptional customer service, the sustainability of the produce we use and giving a really good overall experience to our customers."

 Tell me about the day-to-day sustainable practices Bellamys tries to implement.

 "Sustainability is a big part of Bellamys and the wider Logan Brown name.
 We use free-range pork, wild venison, and line-caught fish – we do not use trawled as it is not good for the fish quality, nor is it good for sustainability.
 It’s about being respectful of the environment in which these top ingredients are coming from, and if a certain fish is being over-fished that season, we do not use it in our dishes.
 You don’t want to be a restaurant contributing to a certain species going extinct.
 This is an important ideal that Bellamys tries to uphold."